 Temporarily enables the port.
-The port will be returned to its configured operation mode when the switch is reset.
+The port returns to its configured operational mode when the switch is reset.

 Temporarily disables the port.
-The port will be returned to its configured operation mode when the switch is reset.
+The port returns to its configured operational mode when the switch is reset.

 Displays the current settings for the port.